Virus288/Electron_template/README.md

 ~/AppData/Roaming/"package.json -> productName"/logs
 ```

-### 3.2 Webpack target is set to `['web', 'electron-renderer']`.
-This config is set for cypress to work properly.
-In case you want to use node modules like `fs`, make sure to disable that or configure target yourself other way
+### 3.2 Electron only render

+#### Currently, webpack is set to pack this project as 'electron only'.
+That means, you cannot render it as 'react app' in browser.
+If you want to do it, set webpack target to `['web', 'electron-renderer']` instead of `['electron-renderer']`.
+That way you won't be able to use native modules like fs.
+This project is bundled with winston to handle logs.
+Remember to remove it from usage.